Skip to main content

 The scrap or melt value of a silver coin is the intrinsic value of its silver content at current spot prices.
 It differs from the coin's numismatic (collectible) value.
 To find scrap value: fine troy oz content × spot price per troy oz.
 Dealers typically pay 90–95% of melt value when buying scrap silver.

-Know what your stack is worth — right now
+Know what your stack is worth

 Live spot prices, price alerts, and portfolio tracker.
+Free — 30 seconds.